 Our research program began in the F.G.
 Hall Laboratory, where studies were focused almost entirely on human physiology.
-The work conducted here brought Duke Anesthesiology research to national and international prominence and set an early precedent for successful peer-reviewed extramural funding.
+The work conducted here brought Duke Anesthesiology research to national and international prominence, and set an early precedent for successful peer-reviewed extramural funding.
 The F.G.
 Hall Laboratory was critical not only in defining modern hyperbaric medicine, but also in developing the department’s basic science component.

 A formal process for organizing basic science research, which strives to further our understanding of cellular function, its response to stress and drugs, and translational significance, was established in 1994 when David S. Warner, MD, came to Duke to serve as chief of experimental anesthesiology.
-By 1998, Basic Science was considered a division within the department with Dr. Warner serving as chief.
+By 1998, basic science was considered a division within the department with Warner serving as chief.
 The Basic Science Division also encompasses translational research—an essential bridge between basic and clinical research that enables physician scientists to apply the information obtained from experimental disease models to human subjects.

-According to Alumni Vice Chair for Faculty Development Tong Joo “TJ” Gan, MD, MHS, FRCA, translational research is a relatively new concept in academic anesthesia.
+At the time, translational research was a relatively new concept in academic anesthesia.
 This important area was often overlooked by major extramural funding sources, such as the National Institutes of Health (NIH), until about 15 years ago.
 A stronger emphasis on translational research has enabled our clinical research program to thrive.

 The earliest high-impact clinical research in anesthesiology at Duke was conducted by Sarah J. Dent, MD, and focused on postoperative nausea and vomiting (PONV).
 The study of PONV remains an active area of research in the department today.
-Dr. Gan has played an influential role in proving the efficacy of antiemetics and establishing PONV consensus guidelines, which now are an international standard of care.
-In addition to using acupuncture for the prevention of PONV and postoperative pain, Dr. Gan found acupuncture to be highly effective in reducing the severity and frequency of chronic headache.
-Drs.
+Former Duke Anesthesiology vice chair for faculty development, Tong Joo “TJ” Gan, MD, MHS, FRCA, played an influential role in proving the efficacy of antiemetics and establishing PONV consensus guidelines, which are now an international standard of care.
+In addition to using acupuncture for the prevention of PONV and postoperative pain, Gan found acupuncture to be highly effective in reducing the severity and frequency of chronic headache.
 Gan and Peter S.A.
 Glass, MB ChB, who later went on to become chair of the Department of Anesthesiology at the State University of New York at Stony Brook, also conducted pioneering work in the concept of perioperative goal-directed therapy and the use of bispectral index to monitor the depth of anesthesia—a technology now used around the world.

-The progress that we have made in research over a 40-year period is absolutely astounding.
+The progress that we have made in research over a 50-year period is absolutely astounding.
 What is even more impressive, however, is the fact that we have seen a snowball effect.
 In recent years, the rate at which we are making these life-changing discoveries has multiplied.
 We have witnessed firsthand countless advances in surgical and critical care intervention that were unimaginable just a few years ago.
 Basic science in particular is exploding.
 The department has invested heavily in basic science research focused on mechanisms of chronic pain, a common affliction requiring breakthrough science to advance patient care.
 A rapidly emerging focus is on exploration of neural mechanisms of injury and pain.
 With a strong translational science program now in place, these discoveries lead to changes in how perioperative patients are managed, improving long-term outcome and quality of life.
 As the population ages and physicians see a higher number of patients with significant co-morbidities, the importance of anesthesia research will continue to mount.